January 3, 2014

 That wasted corrugated will then be recycled and put back into the manufacturing plant, but there are real time and energy costs associated with doing so.
 Also, cardboard isn’t infinitely recyclable in the same way that aluminum is.

-Now that you know that, look at the picture below and take note of how much of the sheet will be used for a Rapid Packing Container versus your standard RSC:
+Now that you know that, look at the picture at the top of this post and take note of how much of the sheet will be used for a Rapid Packing Container versus your standard RSC:

 You see, the savings that come from the new container have to come from somewhere else.
 In this case, the excess corrugated is dumped on the manufacturer.